carloscheddar/GifThis/README.md

 ![](https://photos-3.dropbox.com/t/1/AACbtpT5gNqJOsps8Afpsue26GDORvLJkXhAaTzVs2aM3A/12/3933894/png/1024x768/3/1411920000/0/2/Screenshot%202014-09-28%2010.27.45.png/d1CP8m5e5dcU97D9aLzsl0T0g4G_gCcVhGmYXB9_P20)

 ## How Gif This!
 Happened
-We use gifs everyday to chat with friends, but it was always a hastle to enter a site, search for the gif in said site and then copy the image just so i could send it to friends.
+We use gifs everyday to chat with friends, but it was always a hastle to enter a site, search for the gif in said site and then copy the image just so i could send it to friends.<br>
 ![](http://media.giphy.com/media/3uyIgVxP1qAjS/giphy-tumblr.gif)<br>

 So then came the idea of making an extention where you can have it all in one easy window.